 Follow the guidance provided on our website, reservation confirmation, on signs and notices such as:

 Skip the trip if you or any of your travel companions are experiencing any COVID-19

 With new guidance and plans in place, you may need to wait longer than usual to do the things you love.
 And the staff are probably learning new ways of doing things too in this unprecedented time, so cut them a little slack.
 But we also like to think that good things are worth waiting for, so please be patient!

 Respect Others’ Space

 Different people have different levels of concern for the pandemic virus, and therefore may be more – or less – worried about close contact with others.
-Please be thoughtful about this as you stay 6 feet from others and wear a mask when in public areas.
+Please be thoughtful about this as you stay 6 feet from others.

 *Source: Ski NH, White Mountains Attractions Association, WWMCC